-If a residence is transferred between spouses or between civil partners, of each other and who are living together, whether by sale or by gift, the period of ownership of the transferee is treated by TCGA 1992 s222(7)(a) as beginning at the beginning of the period of ownership of the transferor.
-This also applies where the residence is transferred from one to the other on death.
+Whether by sale or by gift, the period of ownership of the transferee is treated by TCGA 1992 s222(7). (a) as beginning at the beginning of the period of ownership of the transferor.
+This also applies to if the house is transferred from one to the other on death.

-Bob’s loss on the sale of the house is as follows
+Bob’s loss on the sale of the house is as follows :

 Sale proceeds £380,000